UVADS/DS-2003/index.md

 * <70 F

 **Summary of grading for the course**: a typical class has about 10% B+'s, 20% A's, and the rest A-'s.
 There may be a handful of lower grades.
 I tend to grade harshly on the reflection assignments and the group projects.
 At the end of the semester, I will start by curving the thresholds for the letter grades to initially match this distribution.
 I will then cross check the work of individual students near the threshold to the work and merit of previous years and the other section offered for this class.
 I then adjust the threshold as necessary; the ratios may change from this initial distribution.
 I will also consider the class participation of students near the initial grade thresholds, but I will not adjust or bump an individual student's grade over others.
 I will only adjust the global threshold.
-Over the course of the semester, if I think that you are going to get below a B+ I will reach out to you and provide extra support.
+Over the course of the semester, if I think that you are going to get below a B+, I will reach out to you and provide extra support.

 My thoughts behind this:
 1. I uphold equity by identifying the students who are having trouble and providing them with extra support, along with opportunities to improve their grade.
 I do not want to give any grade below B+ (but I will if I absolutely must).
 2. I uphold equality by awarding grades based on merit that is cross referenced to the other section for this class and in previous years.
-3. I give class participation special consideration for adjusting the global threshold only.
+3. I give class participation special consideration for adjusting the global threshold for final letter grades.
 4. I do not bump an individual student’s grade based on class participation, or how strong of a student they are, or how much I approve of them.
 It is impossible to do that without my personal biases influencing the process.
-I refuse to do that.

 **Important note**: after the final project is due, I do not give students an opportunity to improve their grade.
 I do not "hold court" to hear their stories, nor do I bump or adjust a student's grade, nor give them an opportunity to resubmit assignments or do additional work.
+Before the final project is due, students may resubmit their coding assignments one time to improve their grade.
 <br/><br/>

 **University of Virginia Honor System**